aave-dao/adi-deploy/DEPLOYMENT.md

 - Approve the address that can initiate message sending to a destination network
 - Set adapters in both origin and destination CCCs to enable communication between networks
-- Set the number of confirmations to forward received message to a destination contract (this sets the minimum number of adapters needed to receive and validate messages)
+- Set the number of confirmations on the destination CCC to validate messages.
+This sets how many receiver bridge adapters must agree on the same message before it's considered valid and forwarded to the destination contract

 ## Scripts